daltn/champion-trees/src/pages/info/index.md

 ### More About Brian Kelley

 Brian Kelley (b.
-1988) moved to New York City in 2006 and received his BFA in photography from the School of Visual Arts.
-Kelley’s work resists the hurried march of consumerist modernity, seeking to halt the cyclical emptiness of our material lives to capture a sense of culture at “the end of history.”
-A mixed-media approach has allowed him to pursue artwork with disruptive capacities—exhaustive research, slow & meditative composition, and the repurposing of photographic mediums—all employed to reveal the artifacts left behind by the precession of simulacra.
-Kelley was born in Horseheads, NY and currently lives in Lumberland, NY.
+1988) is a photographer and archivist, originally from Horseheads, NY.
+In 2006, he moved to NYC where he received a B.F.A. in Photography from the School of Visual Arts.
+Kelley’s mixed-media approach has allowed him to pursue artwork with disruptive capacities—exhaustive research, slow & meditative composition, and the repurposing of photographic mediums—all employed to reveal the artifacts left behind by the precession of simulacra.
+Kelley's artistic pursuit contributes to the cultural archive of American ephemera, building on series such as “[Parks](https://standardsmanual.com/products/parks)” a collection of over 300 United States national park maps, ephemera, and brochures spanning over a 100 years.
+Kelley is currently based between Brooklyn and Lumberland, NY.

 ## News